MilkyBruv/multiplayer-party-game/README.md

 # Multiplayer Party Game *(MPG)*
-Collection of party games that are multiplayer
+Collection of party games that are multiplayer (its a multiplayer party game)

-## Game ideas:
-- Burgeria (with mccdonalds ambient sounds)
-- Among us voting

-## Feature ideas:
+## Ideas:
+- Make a multiplayer party game🤬🤬
+- Some sort of account system to keep track of stats
-- Can change theme color
+- Custom color themes

-umm there a paobabyl a heaposof coptright so sorry!
+## TODO:
+- [x] make repo🤗

+## Wireframes and concept art

+## Development notes
+- Client should only be reasonable for getting input, rendering/playing sounds, and other simple stuff like that.
+Everything else will be done on the server side.